calderete/the-cult-of-life/BP/plot.md

 - **Barracks Land**

 Prix and Shemeshe find time in the barracks sector of the Legionatus troop cruiser Von'Lusio.

+- **Infernus**

+Prix and Shemeshe land on Tref'lo, they are deployed to a reserve line.
+The troopers are quickly overrun and falling back, Prix is the only survivor of her squad.
+She is re-assinged to emergency duty covering the hastily constructed shield line.
+The Cosmic Guard lands armed with vaporizing fire mortars.
+They are able to slow the Vhm down.

+She is placed at a point called breach 402

 - **Sword Fall**
 Prix continues to cover the valley at breach 402